Bruno Luz

-Bruno Ricardo Rocha da Luz (born 8 December 1988 in Portugal) is a Portuguese footballer.
+Bruno Ricardo Rocha da Luz (born 8 December 1988) is a Portuguese professional footballer who plays as a midfielder.

 Career

-After failing to make an appearance with English second division club Queen's Park Rangers, Luz almost signed with Portsmouth but the transfer never happened to due Portsmouth being banned.
-From Queen's Park Rangers, he signed for Apollon Limassol in Cyprus, before being sent on loan to Ermis Aradippou as well as PAEEK.
+After failing to make an appearance with English second division club Queens Park Rangers, Luz almost signed with Portsmouth, but the transfer never materialised due to Portsmouth's transfer ban.
+Later, he signed with Cypriot side Apollon Limassol, before being sent on loan to Ermis Aradippou, as well as PAEEK.

-In 2013, he returned to Portugal with Associação Naval 1º de Maio but was unable to play for 5 months because of problems with the Cyprus Football Association.
+In 2013, he returned to Portugal with Naval, but was unable to play for 5 months because of problems with the Cyprus Football Association.

 In 2015, Luz signed for Hapoel Jerusalem in Israel before joining Maccabi Ahi Nazareth.

-In 2017, he signed for Romanian outfit CS Luceafărul Oradea.
+In 2017, he signed for Romanian outfit Luceafărul Oradea.

 In 2018, Luz signed for Polish second division side Radomiak Radom, where he claimed the quality was higher than in England, before sealing a move to Partizán Bardejov in the Slovakian second division.